HelmerAGomez/Helmer-Gomez/README.md

 ## Project 3

 Project 3 is the most recent project I have completed.
 I was asked to give the user the option to choose between displaying custom-created art or to give them the ability to choose the size to display a hot air balloon.
 If the balloon is a size of five or more, it will display the text UIC, centered vertically and horizontally on the balloon.

+## Project 4
+Project 4 is my implementation of the Huffman Encoding algorithm.
+I was tasked with implementing the alogrith to compress files.